trnghiaaa/GAI-Ass3/README.md

 ## Part II: Neon Rift Action Arena

 > Schema-10 boss-intermission learning, pause/UI, upgrade clarity, and tidy final
 > evidence are complete.
-See `docs/part2/REPORT_NOTES.md` for current metrics
+See `docs/part2/RUBRIC_EVIDENCE.md` for the complete
-> and `docs/part2/RUBRIC_EVIDENCE.md` for the marking-evidence map.
+> marking-evidence map and metrics.

 The Part II environment is a continuous-coordinate Pygame combat arena named **Neon Rift Arena**.
 On Windows, launch it through the project environment so